Febelin/Febelin.github.io/_pages/about.md

 Journals
 ======
-* **Xiang, J.**, Wang, X., Wang, X., Zhang, J., Yang, S., Yang, W., Han, X. and Liu, Y., 2022.
+* **Lin, Y.**, Wang, H., Li, W., & Shen, J., 2023.
 Automatic diagnosis and grading of Prostate Cancer with weakly supervised learning on whole slide images.
 Computers in Biology and Medicine, p.106340.